osrf/buildfarm-tools/playbook/buildfarmer/greenness_report.md

 ## Automation workflow

-The monthly workflow is defined in [`.github/workflows/monthlyGreennessReport.yml`](../../../.github/workflows/monthlyGreennessReport.yml):
+The monthly workflow is defined in [`generate-greenness-report.yml`](https://github.com/osrf/buildfarm-tools-private/blob/main/.github/workflows/generate-greenness-report.yml) (in `buildfarm-tools-private`):

 1. Runs monthly on day 1 (`0 12 1 * *`) and can also be triggered manually.
 2. Installs dependencies and clones the public repository.